-Short term prescriptions: Medications such as the short term use of antibiotics or painkillers can be administered only if the parent /guardian fill out the 'Parental consent form for administering medicine' form.
-Parents can obtain the form from the office on the first day of requesting the medicine to be administered at school.
+Short term prescriptions: Medications such as the short term use of antibiotics or prescribed pain relief can be administered if the parent /carer completes a 'Parental consent form for administering medicine'.
+This form is emailed upon request.
+The information given on the completed form will be recorded on the child's Arbor account along with details of when the medication was given.

-The Administering Medicine at Schools Form must be kept in the medication file.
-Medication may be administered in school if it is required to be taken four (4) times a day.
+Medication may be administered in school if it is required to be taken four (4) times a day on the prescription.
 Office staff should encourage parents to administer all other medicine at home.

 All medication administered at school must be prescription medicine, prescribed by a doctor and obtained from the pharmacy, clearly labelled with the child's name and address.